doofuslarge/lscp/README.md

 ref_stopwordsCustom ==> 0
   If doStopwordsCustom==1, what is the list (array reference).

+doRemoveEmailAddresses ==> 0
+  Should the program remove email addresses?

+doRemoveEmailSignatures ==> 0
+  Should the program remove email signatures?

+doRemoveURLs ==> 0
+  Should the program remove URLs?

+doRemoveWroteLines ==> 0
+  Should the program remove "On <date>, <person> wrote:" lines?

-doEmail ==> 0
+doRemoveQuotedEmails ==> 0
-  Should the program remove common noise in emails?
+  Should the program remove quoted emails?

+doRemoveEmailHeaders ==> 0
+  Should the program remove email headers?

 USAGE